letantai3001180588/react-typescript-example/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000/login) to view it in the browser.
-Open [http://localhost:3000](http://localhost:3000/profile) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Layout